 Are groupies ever a problem backstage at your concerts?

 By no means!
 They’re a blessing.
 I love groupies.
 Without groupies, God, I probably wouldn’t have been a musician.
 Probably go home and be a farmer or somethin’.

-To hear the full audio of my 1985 interview with Mick Mars subscribe to my Patreon page, where you can eavesdrop on over 300 of my uncut, one-on-one conversations with:
+To hear the full audio of my 1985 interview with Mick Mars–and my 1999 conversation with him as well–subscribe to my Patreon page, where you can eavesdrop on over 350 of my uncut, one-on-one conversations with:

 Dave Martone, 2020

 Ian Gillan of Deep Purple, 2006